Zainab-Omar/post-grad-react-project/README.md

 is already provided and ready to implement.
 To learn more about how to convert your app into a Progressive Web App, [check out this guide][pwa guide].

-In addition, Google provides a tool that can help you implement your PWA called [Lighthouse][].
+Google also provides a tool that can help you implement your PWA called [Lighthouse][].
 Lighthouse audits your project for performance and accessibility.